nielsmaerten/ynab-buddy/docs/how-to-configure.md

 # How to configure _ynab-buddy_

+## Deprecated

+Note: this file has been replaced with documentation inside the config file itself.
+The information below may not be up-to-date.

+---

 ynab-buddy is configured using a file in `<your home directory>/ynab-buddy/config.yaml`.

 This document explains all options.
 Use it as a guide when adjusting your configuration to work with your bank.

 ### Good to know

-* An example config file is automatically created when ynab-buddy runs for the first time
+- An example config file is automatically created when ynab-buddy runs for the first time
-* Disable optional settings by typing a hashtag (`#`) in front of them.
+- Disable optional settings by typing a hashtag (`#`) in front of them.
 Or remove the line completely.

 ## General settings